leyuwei/Stupid_Parallel_Simulation/README.md

 An easy script to help simulate your code in parallel mode.
 It will save you much time!

 ## Who am I?
-Have you ever run into such situation during your research?
+Have you ever run into such situation during your research work?
 ```
   for i in range(8):
     for j in range(5):